j-k-quinn/FYP/README.md

 ```

 ## Hardware
-All P3-ATs have beem checked by the GTAs, so you robot should be working.
 All you need to do is:
  - **Make sure the batteries are charged** - check the 12V output on each battery
- - **Check that you are plugged in the right serial port** - the one near the motors, reset, etc buttons (see picture below)
+ - **Check that you are plugged in the right serial port** - the one near the motors, reset, etc buttons (The PeopleBot should be connected to /dev/ttyUSB0 and /dev/ttyUSB1, and the rplidar should be /dev/ttyUSB2).
- - Check that the other end of your serial to USB adaptor is **plugged in your computer**
+ - Check that the Anker Solix power bank is on

 # Getting started